0dayCIA/Telegrambot/README.md

 3 • go to your host website

-4 • make txt named bot.php
+4 • make file named bot.php

 5 • copy/paste all of code in it